alexwoodsy/4th_year_project_git/README.md

 # Quasars Probing Galaxy Clusters
+Repository of code developed to carry out a study of protoclusters using quasar probes as part of our 4th year physics research project.

 Through studying the effect of intervening neutral hydrogen in the spectra of high redshift QSO, A series of studies have been performed, advancing current techniques used to understand protoclusters that coalesced under gravity to form the cosmic structures we see in the universe today.
 This